keshavrockzz/training/README.md

-this is a training repository , to do some practices
+this is a training repository